Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 14.07.16  Elements related to references (Cite- extension, ref- and references tags) in Wysiwyg- mode are now widgets: drag and drop of these elements is supported, elements are protected so that they can not be tampered with by mistake.
+Version 1.5.6_0 [B551+14.07.2016].

+- 13.07.16  Replaced custom dataprocessor of Wysiwyg by standard dataprocessor of CKeditor: advanced content filtering (ACF) of CKeditor will now work (at this moment all kind of content is allowed by setting "config.allowedContent = true;" of config.js), this will also provide possibility for other plugins to work properly with Wysiwyg (f.ex Widget- plugin).
+Version 1.5.6_0 [B551+14.07.2016].

+- 12.07.16  Update of CKEditor from version CKeditor 4.5.8 [revision c1fc9a9] to CKEditor 4.5.9 (revision a35abfe) (runtime- and source- files)) (added Widget- plugin).
+Version 1.5.6_0 [B551+14.07.2016].

+- 11.07.16  Hide unsupported option for usage of popups with Wysiwyg in user preferences.
+Version 1.5.6_0 [B551+14.07.2016].

 - 08.07.16  Do not allow editing of text within placeholders of category- elements.
 Reload buttons of WikiEditor.
-Elements related to references (Cite- extension) in wysiwyg- mode are now text based elements (they were previously <R> and <References> special image- elements): placing pointer over reference shows text of reference as tooltip ("mouseover"), references are now numbered (<ref>..</ref>) and list of references are displayed as non-editable text- block at place of <references/> tag.
+Elements related to references (Cite- extension) in Wysiwyg- mode are now text based elements (they were previously R- and References- special image- elements): placing pointer over reference shows text of reference as tooltip ("mouseover"), references are now numbered (ref- tags) and list of references are displayed as non-editable text- block at place of references- tag.
 Version 1.5.6_0 [B551+08.07.2016].

 - 04.07.16  Fixed license information and desciption of extension.
 Version 1.5.6_0 [B551+04.07.2016].

-- 04.07.16  LocalSettings.php: $wgCKEditorWikiEditorActive = true; Use this only with MW<=1.24: tells wysiwyg that text based editor is WikiEditor.
+- 04.07.16  LocalSettings.php: $wgCKEditorWikiEditorActive = true; Use this only with MW<=1.24: tells Wysiwyg that text based editor is WikiEditor.
 Version 1.5.6_0 [B551+04.07.2016].

 - 02.07.16  Extension can be activated using wfLoadExtension- method (old require_once- method is supported too).
 Updated lists of magic words of MW.
 Fixed qty of parameters for makeFreeExternalLink.
 Version 1.5.6_0 [B551+02.07.2016].